sravyapotlapalli/TaskApp/README.md

     - Create the user interface for your Flutter app, including screens for viewing and managing tasks.

-10.Tested the App:
+10.Tested and Running the App:
+    - Tested my Flutter app by using Flutter Device selection as chrome web on Android Studio and Ran the app.
-    - Tested my Flutter app to ensure that it successfully communicating with the Back4App backend and performed task management operations correctly.
+    -To ensure that it successfully communicating with the Back4App backend and performed task management operations correctly.

 11.Handled Errors and Edge Cases: